- Download our Moving to Mexico Guide (PDF)

 What isn’t there to see and do in Mexico?
 Being such a large country, spanning several time zones, Mexico affords diverse landscapes and jaw-dropping scenery.
 The adventurous can go hiking and explore the flora and fauna in rainforests, while others can relax in natural hot springs or along the warm coastline.

-- CON: Be vigilant of safety matters when going out and about
+- CON: Be vigilant when out and about

 Cost of living in Mexico